vitiral/simple-quality/purpose.md

 > Assume your program ui would be over the command line.
 What kind of arguments
 > and user configuration would you accept?
 Would you let the user use only
 > one quiz file at a time, or use multiple of them?
 Write down your answers.

+> ### Exercise 3:
+> Skim through the [markdown format](1) specification.
+Markdown is a great
+> format for keeping docs, since it allows you to write docs in plain text
+> (so they can be revision controlled) but the simple formatting rules
+> render beautifully on sites like github.
+>
+> Markdown is easy to learn, easy to read and has become the defacto standard
+> for writing docs among open source projects.

 [1]: https://gitbookio.gitbooks.io/markdown/content/